DylanCaiCoding/MultiTypeKTX/README.md

 [MultiType](https://github.com/drakeet/MultiType) library makes it easier and more flexible to create multiple types for Android RecyclerView, then this library can help you make it easier to use MultiType library in Kotlin.

+If you want to use `ViewBinding` more easily in the MultiType, you can use my other [ViewBindingKTX](https://github.com/DylanCaiCoding/ViewBindingKTX) library.

 ## Getting started

 Add it in your root `build.gradle` at the end of repositories: